SiNa-Dehbari/Mobile_Robot_Systems/README.md

 ## Setup Dependencies:

-clone this repository and install the required dependencies.
+* cpp-yaml

-TODO
+    `sudo apt-get install libyaml-cpp-dev`

 ## How does it work?

-After installing the dependencies and cloning this package in to your workspace, run the code as below:
+After installing the dependencies and clone this package in to your workspace, run the code as below:

 ```
 ros2 run mobile_robot_systems OrderOptimizer --ros-args -p directory_path:=/path/to/the/directory